 If you haven’t spent time designing an employee handbook yet– you’re not alone.
-An employee handbook can be incredibly useful in building a positive workplace culture and employee loyalty, but they’re not easy to write.
+An employee handbook can be incredibly useful in building a positive workplace culture and employee loyalty, but it’s not an easy feat to write one.
 That’s why we’re breaking down the process for you and offering you six employee handbook examples.

 To get started, it’s helpful to understand why an employee handbook is so crucial to business success.
-And before starting your own from scratch, it’s useful to get tips from other businesses by looking at example handbooks.
+And before starting your own from scratch, it’s useful to get tips from other businesses by looking at employee handbook examples.

 Employee handbooks can go by different names, such as an employee field guide or staff manual.
-Whatever you call them, employee handbooks are documents that every employee at a company should receive, often on their first day.
+Whatever you call them, employee handbooks are documents that all employees at a company should receive, often on their first day.
 They are designed to cover everything a new hire needs to know to get started at their job.
 You might even get them started before their first day, and include a copy in a new hire welcome email.
 They can also be longer-form documents that are used as references throughout an employee’s time at a company.
+Passing out employee handbooks can not only make a new hire feel more equipped to handle his or her day-to-day work, but it can increase that new hire’s efficiency right off the bat.

 As every company’s requirements, core values, and goals are different, each one should have an employee handbook that is unique and reflects these characteristics.
 Most employee handbooks include information on: